USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch02_modeling_system.md

 [Add graphic from CMAQ website?; Maybe graphic 4-6]

-## Compiling CMAQ
+## 2.2 Compiling CMAQ

-** >>COMMENT<< ** All of the GitHub stuff seems really detailed and weedy right now.
+**>>COMMENT<<** All of the GitHub stuff seems really detailed and weedy right now.
 I don't even know what CMAQ is (at this point in the document), but I have to learn Git to get it?
 I think I've given up, if I'm a new user.
 Do we really need the history???

 Prior to CMAQ version 5.0.2, CMAQ developers used [CVS](https://en.wikipedia.org/wiki/Concurrent_Versions_System) for source code management, and distributed [tarballs](https://en.wikipedia.org/wiki/Tar_%28computing%29#Format_details) (except for MCIP) were CVS archives.
 Starting with version 5.0.2, CMAQ developers switched to [git](https://en.wikipedia.org/wiki/Git_%28software%29).
 All versions of CMAQ from 4.7.1 to the present are available for download from the [U.S. EPA GitHub repository](https://github.com/USEPA/CMAQ).

 CMAQ source codes are used to build "executables": binary files that consist of instructions that have been translated from their original [source code](http://www.linfo.org/sourcecode.html) (e.g., Fortran) into [machine code](http://www.linfo.org/machine_code.html) (also called machine language or object code) so that they are ready to be run (executed).
 Executable files are created through the use of a specialized program called a [compiler](http://www.linfo.org/compiler.html).

-** >>COMMENT<< **  "These are particularly useful…"  What are "these"?
+**>>COMMENT<<**  "These are particularly useful…"  What are "these"?

 Bldmake provides an interface to CMAQ source code repository, and to the Fortran 90 compiler for building binary executables.
 Because Bldmake is required to create all of the CMAQ executables except MCIP (which has its own Makefile procedure), it is the first program that needs to be compiled after installing the CMAQ source code on your system.
 In addition to creating executables, it also provides the option to generate a Linux Makefile.
 These are particularly useful for porting the CMAQ code to new operating systems, testing new code in a development environment, or trouble-shooting problems with CMAQ compilation or execution.